waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Kanto Campaign Status
 - **Location:** Cerulean Pokemon Center.
 - **Current Objective:** Reach the Power Plant via Route 9.
-- **Immediate Task:** Exit Trainer Card (B), Navigate to Pokemon Menu (Up x3, A), Select Belladonna (Down x5, A), and use Cut (A).
+- **Immediate Task:** Exit all menus (B x4), Face Right, and Interact (A) to Cut the tree at (33, 24).
-- **Observation:** Previous attempt opened the Trainer Card instead of the Party Menu.
-The menu cursor memory likely placed it on 'GEAR' or 'GEM'.
-Correcting navigation relative to 'GEM'.
+- **Observation:** Verified player was facing UP, while tree is to the RIGHT.
+This explains why 'A' failed previously.
+Menu navigation also incorrect (opened Stats).
+Correcting facing is the priority.

 # Strategic Goals
 1. **Restore Power:**